matsrietdijk/workshop-hr-inf/assignments/assignment-3.md

     count articles authorid = length $ filter (\(Entity _ x) -> articleAuthorId x == authorid) articles

-But he has forgotten to actually use the count function in the HTML template `about.hamlet`.
+But he has forgotten to actually use the count function in the HTML template `about.hamlet` view.
 Use the `count` function with the `articles` and `authorId` variables to display the number of articles of each author.

 ## Ruby